JackShaw2333/JackShaw2333.github.io/source/_posts/An-Empirical-Study-on-Bugs-inside-TensorFlow.md

 - platform, 7.55%
 - tool, 4.72%
 - computation graph, 0.94%

+**Finding 4**.

-- Finding 4.
-In TF, the major reported bugs are in deep learning algorithms and their interfaces, and the bugs in compiling, deploying, and installing TF on different platforms occupy a smaller proporation
+- the major reported bugs are in deep learning algorithms and their interfaces, and
+- the bugs in compiling, deploying, and installing TF on different platforms occupy a smaller proporation

+#### Correlation of bug categories

+**Finding 5**.

+- crashes and build failures are popular symtoms.
+- inconsistencies are a popular root cause.
+- **kernel** contains many semantic bugs
+- **API** contains root causes related to tensor computations
+- in related components, e.g., **library** and **tool**, build failures are popular and most bugs are caused by inconsistencies